 Artificial Intelligence and Big Data Are Going to Influence The Future Classrooms in a Big Way

-AI systems and big data are already influencing our day to day lives and the decisions we take.
-The foreseeable future of education is not without systems where AI is not integrated.
+AI systems and big data are already influencing our day-to-day lives and the decisions we take.
+The foreseeable Future of Higher Education is not without systems where AI is not integrated.

-Opportunities exist both on the macro (ex – finding why a course sees decline in engagement after a certain time) and micro level (ex – intelligent bots that interact with students to increase engagement or assess their performance) with regards to AI and big data in the education field.
+Opportunities exist both on the macro (ex – finding why a course sees a decline in engagement after a certain time) and micro level (ex – intelligent bots that interact with students to increase engagement or assess their performance) with regard to AI and big data in the education field.

 Overall, the EdTech industry is booming and is witnessing a huge amount of fresh entrepreneurs with great interest in the field.
 The question to be asked is whether these entrepreneurs will be able to serve the market well and continue to innovate at the rapid pace at which the education sector is moving.
 Those who will be able to do so will definitely emerge as the winners.